-- OS issues (updating, maintenance)
+- Operating system issues (updating, maintenance)

 - We will attempt to assist with student-owned machines in some instances, but are not fully equipped to do so.
 In many cases, if there is not a quick or obvious solution, we recommend students use the Student Tech Center (listed below).

 Things we do not support: